qqun/xuhongv/README.md

 ### 🧍 About Me
 - 🔭 Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 Bachelor in Electrical and Electronic Engineering at Nanyang Technological University (NTU).
-- 💼 Working as a Embedded Software Engineer in Realtek Singapore.
+- 💼 Working as a Embedded Software Engineer in Ai-Thinker China ShenZhen.
 - 🌱 Learning more about RTOS, Artificial Intelligence，PCB and CAD Design.
 - ✍️ Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
 - ⚡ Fun fact: friends not able to pronounce my name will just cal me "SUSHI"